Study what you love, so you can love what you do.

 If you want to master specialized skills related to your studies, consider an undergraduate certificate.
 Certificates are not degree-granting programs, but enhance baccalaureate degrees.
 Certificates may only be completed concurrently with a baccalaureate degree.

 If you know that a master’s degree is in your future, a combined degree program can help you achieve your goal in less time—sometimes in as little as five years.
 Most programs produce a savings of 9-15 credit hours.
-Visit the Undergraduate Degree & Course Catalog to learn about combined degree programs.
+Visit the Undergraduate Catalog to learn about combined degree programs.

 Smaller than a minor, a certificate or a major, micro-credentials allow students to meet their personalized learning needs by gaining knowledge and skills in areas that are relevant to their academic or professional goals.
 Students who complete a credit-bearing micro-credential program will receive a notation on their academic transcript as well as a digital badge.
 Students who complete a non-credit program will receive a digital badge.
 Visit the Office of Micro-Credentials website to learn more.